 A monolid is an eyelid shape that doesn’t have a crease.
 An eye that does have a crease is known as a double eyelid.

-Monolids are typically a facial feature of Asian people.
+Monolids are typically a facial feature of East Asian people.
 However, other races may also have a monolid or an eyelid shape without a crease.

 In certain regions, especially East Asia, surgery and cosmetic products are commonly used to create the appearance of a crease.
 In fact, it’s one of the